search icon

 • An approval statement by the board of directors

 Some states require separate, specific documents for amendments to certain components of a business’s formation documents.
-Check with the state governing body to determine the best way to file your amendments.
-You can also have us help take care of that with our Amendment Service
+It’s wise for entrepreneurs to check with their state’s governing body to determine the best way to file company amendments.
+The ZenBusiness Amendment Service can also help with this step.

 Why is it important to file a Certificate of Amendment?

-The information included in your formation document is the official information the state has on record for your legal entity.
-Whenever that information changes, it also has to be updated with the state for you to remain compliant.
+The information included in a company’s formation document is the official information the state has on record for that legal entity.
+Whenever that information changes, it must also be updated with the state to remain compliant.

-Officially amending your formation documents will help you stay organized internally and compliant with the state.
-Remaining compliant is crucial for continued operation and the ability to demonstrate organization to perspective investors, shareholders, members, and lending institutions.
+Officially amending formation documents will help entrepreneurs stay organized internally and compliant with the state.
+Remaining compliant is crucial for continued operations and for demonstrating organizational integrity to prospective investors, shareholders, members, and lending institutions.

 Amending a Business Name